-Originally published as a column on CFJC Today Kamloops and Armchair Mayor News on April 8, 2019.
+Originally published as a column on CFJC Today Kamloops and Armchair Mayor News on Monday June 3, 2019.